Loveth987/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 ✨ Reflection

 This project strengthened my ability to write complex SQL queries, join large tables, and interpret business insights from structured datasets.

+#  Report Summary

+I conducted an in-depth SQL-based analysis on KMS’s sales, customer, and shipping datasets to uncover trends, performance gaps, and strategic opportunities.
+The analysis focused on identifying top-selling product categories, regional sales performance, customer segmentation, shipping efficiency, and revenue optimization.

+ I tracked sales by category, region, and customer type to evaluate business growth areas.

+Further analysis revealed that Express Air incurred the highest shipping costs, while Delivery Truck was most economical but slower.
+However, shipping choices were not always aligned with order priority, leading to cost inefficiencies.

+Additionally, I identified the top-performing customers by segment, the small business customer with the highest sales, and the corporate client with the most orders between 2009–2012.

+A key insight was that several low-priority orders used expensive shipping methods, and high-potential customers were underengaged.

+I recommended aligning shipping methods with order priority, promoting customer loyalty strategies, and increasing engagement with the bottom 10 customers to boost revenue